SakuraStory/FFJSP-Z/README.md

 The FFJSP-Z dataset is extended from three groups of fuzzy flexible job shop scheduling benchmark instances in the literature:

-- D01–D05: extended from the benchmark instances in [36] and [37].
+- D01–D05: derived from the benchmark instances in [36] and [37].
-- R01–R08: extended from the benchmark instances in [38].
+- R01–R08: derived from the benchmark instances in [38].
-- FMK01–FMK10: extended from the benchmark instances in [31].
+- FMK01–FMK10: derived from the benchmark instances in [31].

 For each original fuzzy flexible job shop scheduling instance, the generator script augments the processing-time information with reliability information.
 Machine categories are assigned according to Table S-II, and reliability levels are assigned according to Table S-I.